-A methodology is a particular approach and order of doing things to reach a particular goal and software development methodologies are no different.
-Any new software product passes through the same 6 broad stages of a development life cycle:
+A methodology is a specific approach and order of doing things to reach a particular goal.
+Software development methodologies are no different and any new software product passes through the same 6 broad stages of a development life cycle:

 But as the somewhat brutal saying goes “there’s more than one way to skin a cat”.
 The scope and detail of what happens in each of these broad life cycle stages is not always the same.

 Sometimes a software development team is given the responsibility to make its own project management decisions within a looser framework.
 On other occasions, they are bound to a relatively strict framework of processes and rules.
 Sometimes the finest details of how a finished software product will look and function to achieve its intended utility are decided from the start and executed to plan.
 Other times many of the details will be decided upon along the way to the software product accomplishing a broad goal set for its utility.
 Validated experiments and user feedback will inform the finer details.

 In a well-managed software development project, these variations within and between the broad phases of the software development life cycle are not a coincidence.
 They are by the design of the software development methodology it has been decided the project will follow.

 Software development methodologies also often involve a principle, core belief or culture.
 For example, the four values of the Agile methodology are:

 Different methodologies also sometimes further break down or rename the traditional broad stages of the software development life cycle.